typpo/autoreload/README.md

     $ autoreload js css templates/main settings.py

+To watch everything in the current directory and below:

+    $ autoreload .

 ### Add js to your page

 Once running, autoreload will print a script tag to include on your page: